 So there we have Sam Harris's First Commandment: Thou shalt not wear burqas.

 Harris's view is that all questions like this can be answered by scientific consensus.
 Alas, the world is not quite that simple.
 ‘Good’ and ‘bad’ cannot be defined outside of a goal.
-That goal might be a short-term one, like gaining the approval of those one admires, or it might be a long-term one, like having one's civilization survive.
+That goal might be a short-term one, like gaining the approval of those one admires, a medium-term one like pleasing a deity and getting into heaven, or a long-term one like having one's civilization survive.
 Whatever it is, to create a universal morality, we would have to create a universal set of shared goals, something that is not only impossible but arguably immoral.
 What is good for an individual might be bad for everyone else.
 He recognizes this objection and brushes it aside; but it is an irreconcilable contradiction that can only be settled politically, that is by force.

 What his moral system boils down to is enlightened self-interest.
 That is a good thing to have, but enlightenment doesn't just come from scientific knowledge.
 It evolves in a society and its function is to keep the peace.
 That means it's part tradition and part empirical guide, and it must depend on principles to be useful.

 Anyway, we're doing what Harris wants already: telling women they must wear burqas and giving them the right to vote are scientific experiments, with ready-made control groups.
 If someday we discover we don't like the results—if we find we have trouble picking them out in a crowd, for instance, or if they all vote to be relieved of the burden of raising children—what then?

 The answer is that a great civilization might die out when it could have been saved if it had kept moral principles.
 The closest we have to a universal good is long-term survival of our species.
 To discover scientifically what promotes this, we would have to experiment with lives and cultures.
 Evolution is doing those experiments already on our behalf.